 Deciding to study abroad involves many academic, personal, and financial considerations.
 Early in the process, the student and their family need information about study abroad costs, how the costs are billed and, for financial aid recipients, which costs can be covered by financial aid funds.

 Financial aid for study abroad is available for students who are eligible for assistance and have been receiving financial aid during their freshman and sophomore years.
 If the study abroad budget is not able to support all of those on aid who plan to study abroad, priority will be given to those for whom it is most appropriate academically and to those who have had the least international experience.

 The College follows the federal guidelines for financial aid.
 A student must fill out the required standard financial aid forms and indicate on the Bryn Mawr College Application for Study Abroad that they are requesting financial aid.
-Only students approved to study abroad by the Foreign Studies Committee are eligible to be considered for financial aid from the College.
+Only students approved to study abroad by the Study Abroad Committee are eligible to be considered for financial aid from the College.

 All students going abroad are charged Bryn Mawr College tuition regardless of the tuition charged by the overseas program.
 The student will receive a bill from Bryn Mawr College for the tuition.
 Bryn Mawr College will pay the tuition for the abroad program on the student’s behalf.
 If a student is required to pay an enrollment deposit to their abroad program, Bryn Mawr College will refund the deposit as a credit on the Bryn Mawr College bill.